aleph2c/miros/docs/_sources/introduction.rst.txt

-In the early 2000s Dr. Miro Samek liberated statechart theory from proprietary model-driven software by implementing a statechart framework in c/C++, and then he show everyone how he did it.
+In the early 2000s Dr. Miro Samek liberated statechart theory from proprietary model-driven software by implementing a statechart framework in c/C++, and then he showed everyone how he did it.
 He wrote two different books and a series of articles.
 Miro Samek took a `code-centric` approach; showing how to build his framework using c/C++ in his code listings.
 If you were to become confused by a term or a diagram, you could just look at his working code and see what he meant.